Click here to download

 - The local council receives an average of 65 to 75 percent of the money collected by all local troops.

-- Girl Scouts USA (GSUSA) collects a royalty payment based upon their licensed trademark on every box of cookies produced.
-With approximately 200 million boxes of cookies sold annually, and the cookie licensing payments accounting for 5 to 7 percent of GSUSA's budget, this amounts to millions of dollars of funding for GSUSA every year.
+- GSUSA collects a royalty payment based upon its licensed trademark on every box of cookies produced.
+With approximately 200 million boxes of cookies sold annually, this amounts to millions of dollars of funding for GSUSA every year.